 Who Issues the Roof Certification?

-This certification should be good for two to five years, depending on your local area and the lifespan of the roof.
+This certification should be good for two to five years, depending on your area and the lifespan of the roof.

 VA Roof Requirements

 Passing a VA loan roof inspection doesn’t have to be difficult or worrisome.
-Those VA roof requirements are in place to help make sure that you purchase a home that is safe for the years ahead.
+Those VA roof requirements are to make sure that you purchase a home that is safe for the years ahead.
 Consider the inspection and the guidelines set out in the VA pamphlet 26-7 as an excellent lens through which to view potential properties.
 After all, would you really want to purchase a home that didn’t meet the VA roof requirements?